MartMcMahon/mariana/README.md

 ### Entities

 Basically anything in the game that has state.
+Inside an entity you can access the game through `this.entity`.
 Defined by extending `BaseEntity` and implementing `Entity`.

 Define a `sprite` on an entity if you want the entity to have a graphical component.